-Extension Rack Removal

-1. Make sure the rack is pushed all the way into the oven.

-Replacing racks
+To Remove An Extension Rack:

-2. Firmly holding onto both the upper and lower front rails, pull the rack toward you, tilt the front end up and pull the rack out.
+- 1. Make sure the rack is pushed all the way into the oven so that side paddles on the rack disengage from the oven support. - 2.
+Slide the rack toward you to the bump (stop position) on the rack support. - 3.
+Firmly grasp both sides of the rack frame and the sliding rack, tilt the front end up and pull it out.

-Extension Rack Replacement
+To Replace An Extension Rack:

-- 1. Place the curved end of the rack onto the rack supports. - 2.
-Tilt up the front of the rack and push the rack in until it stops. - 3.
-Lay the rack flat and push it in until it is all the way into the oven.
+- 1. Firmly grasp both sides of the rack frame and the sliding rack. - 2.
+Place the curved end of the rack (stop-locks) onto the oven supports, tilt up the front of the rack and push it in as far as it will go.